biosustain/benchling-resources/guides/fermentation_data.md

 </div>
 ````

-## 🧪 Steps 4 and 5 - Fermentation Cultures and Samples
+## 🧪 Steps 4 and 5 - Fermentation Cultures and Timepoint samples

 These steps cover logging details for each stage of the fermentation train (e.g., reactor settings, final OD, culture volume) and recording metadata for samples retrieved from the main fermentation (e.g., OD, time, cells/mg, sample type).